awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/job-requirements.md

 For MPEG\-2 TS outputs, to use accelerated transcoding, you must change the default value of **CBR** for **Transport stream settings** > **Rate mode** to **VBR**\.

 **Output restrictions**
++ Your output must have a video component\.
+MediaConvert doesn't support accelerated transcoding with audio\-only outputs\.
 + Use only supported combinations of container and codec\.
 The preceding table shows the supported video output codecs and containers\.
++ Use any output audio codec other than Dolby Atmos\.
+MediaConvert doesn't support accelerated transcoding with Dolby Atmos\.
 + Use only supported output captions formats\.
 For accelerated transcoding, MediaConvert doesn’t support the following output captions formats:
   + Not supported: Burn\-in
   + Not supported: SCTE\-20